loadtheaccumulator/glusto/README.md

     before executing scripts using the Glusto module.
 The import statement is more than sufficient.

+#### User Guide

+The User Guide is hosted on Read the Docs @ http://glusto.readthedocs.io/en/latest/

 #### TODO
 * add more config handling
 * better docs and more examples